jscriptcoder/live-coder/README.md

 Amazing tool to simulate live coding Frontend technologies: *HTML, CSS and Javascript*.
 That means, You don't actually have to code yourself, just pass a program and **LiveCoder** will do the job for you.
 No more unexpected problems, typos, exceptions, etc...
 You prepare the program, making sure everything works fine, and your presentation is ready to go :-)

 ## Motivation
 I always found live coding a great way to present ideas.
 But we're human, and we make mistakes, above all when there are people watching us.
-It could be somwwhat intimidating...
+It could be somewhat intimidating...
 At the same time, I always thought how cool would be if a program could implement other programs in real time :-P

 See demo here: [link]